 As an aspiring teacher, field-based experiences present great opportunities for reflection and feedback.

-*FBE requirements will be changing based on recent regulation updates in Texas as of 9/1/24.
-All candidates who are on an intern certificate by 8/31/2024 are subject to the current regulations as outlined in §228.43.
+*Texas FBE requirements recently changed based on recent regulation updates as of 9/1/24.
+All candidates enrolled on or before 8/31/2024 are subject to the current regulations as outlined in §228.43.

 How Field-Based Experiences Work at Texas Teachers of Tomorrow